 15. Interfund Activity and Balances.
 In general, eliminations have been made to minimize the double-counting of internal activity.
-In the government-wide statements, there were no interfund receivables or payables as of September 30, 2015.
-During 2015, there were no transfers between governmental and business-type activities.
+In the government-wide statements, there were no interfund receivables or payables as of September 30, 2016.
+During 2016, there were no transfers between governmental and business-type activities.

-- 15. Interfund Activity and Balances continued.
-For the Governmental Fund Statements interfund transactions for goods and services provided and used are reported as revenues and expenditures/expenses in the funds involved.
-Cash transfers between funds of the County are reported as other financing sources and uses in the governmental fund statements. - 16.
-Non-spendable and Spendable Fund Balances.
+For the Governmental Fund Statements inter-fund transactions for goods and services provided and used are reported as revenues and expenditures/expenses in the funds involved.
+Cash transfers between funds of the County are reported as other financing sources and uses in the governmental fund statements.

+16. Non-spendable and Spendable Fund Balances.
 Fund balance is separated into non-spendable and spendable fund balances.
 Non-spendable fund balance includes amounts that cannot be spent because they are either: (1) not in spendable form or (2) legally or contractually required to be maintained intact.
 Spendable amounts are classified into restricted, committed, assigned, and unassigned.

 The following is a list of non-spendable and spendable fund balance designations for Bingham County: